 Narita City is not on everyone’s radar as a place to go on a day trip from Tokyo.
 Most people go straight to the Narita International Airport and don’t realize that there is a small city waiting to be explored.
 While it’s a bit farther away compared to the other places we listed here, it’s still a fun place to experience a hidden gem of Tokyo.
 Located in the eastern outskirts of Tokyo in the Chiba Prefecture, Narita is a quieter city to experience the traditional streets from the Edo period.

-Since Narita City isn’t large, you can get the main attractions by foot.
+Since Narita City isn’t large, you can get to the main attractions on foot.
 Most visitors stop by the Naritasan Shinshoji Temple to see the three-storied pagoda and other halls.
 Another top thing to do in Narita is to visit the neighboring Naritasan Park to see the Great Pagoda of Peace or the Museum Calligraphy.

 If you’re a fan of grilled eel (unagi), then you must try the unagi along Omotesando Street!
 The unagi no kabayaki is a popular Japanese meal where freshwater eels are grilled and lightly brushed with sauce and then placed on top of a bed of rice.
 It’s such a treat to eat it!
-Afterwards, you can shop along the street for souvenirs and other snacks.
+Afterward, you can shop along the street for souvenirs and other snacks.